Renewables

 The project, located in the Croatian city of Šibenik, is expected to be completed as early as next year, according to the statement.

-IE-Energy CEO Željko Šmitran told Balkan Green Energy News that this is the first grid-connected battery energy storage system in Croatia.
+IE-Energy CEO Željko Šmitran told Balkan Green Energy News it would be the first battery energy storage system in Croatia connected to the transmission grid.
 The project is being implemented in partnership with NGEN, which is also the main engineering, procurement, and construction (EPC) contractor.

 The battery modules used are Tesla Megapacks, which enable real-time grid balancing, he added.